HVCLab/HVCLab.github.io/_pages/07_joinus.md

 <br>
 ### Open positions

-- We are looking for PhD students and postdoctoral researchers to join the lab.
-The positions are fully funded.
-See [here](../uploaded_files/2024-10-25-postdoc_phd.html) for details.
+- We are looking for a postdoctoral researcher to join the lab.
+The positions is fully funded.
+See [here](../uploaded_files/2025-11-03-postdoc.html) for details.

 <br>
 <hr>